LBL-EESA/TECA/doc/rtd/applications.rst

     date and time corresponding to the time of the first time step in the file.
 Use `--cf_writer::date_format` to change the formatting

+  --file_layout arg (=monthly)
+    Selects the size and layout of the set of output files.
+May be one of number_of_steps, daily, monthly, seasonal, or yearly.
+Files are structured such that each file contains one of the selected interval.
+For the number_of_steps option use `--steps_per_file`.

 --steps_per_file arg (=128)
     number of time steps per output file